aws-solutions/automated-security-response-on-aws/source/playbooks/SC/ssmdocs/descriptions/RDS.2.md

 ## Troubleshooting
 * ModifyDBInstance isn't supported for a DB instance in a Multi-AZ DB Cluster.
- - This remediation will not work on an instance within a MySQL and PostgreSQL Multi-AZ Cluster due to limitations with the RDS API.
+ - This remediation will not work on an instance within a MySQL or PostgreSQL Multi-AZ Cluster due to limitations with the RDS API.